On this page

 At Wheaton, the submission of all standardized testing (with the exception of English proficiency) is optional.
 If you would like to submit the results of SAT Subject Tests, SAT Reasoning Tests and/or the ACT, the admission committee is happy to consider these scores, but your secondary school grades will be emphasized more heavily.
 Read our Required Credentials page for international students.

-The admission staff begins reading applications in January, so it is likely that an initial review of your application will take place before your scores arrive.
-In late February or early March, prior to a final admission decision, each application is brought to an admission committee meeting.
-Your scores should be available by then and will be considered at that time.
+The admission staff begins reading applications in November, so it is likely that an initial review of your application will take place before your scores arrive.
+All scores must be received by the following dates:

 If you have already submitted the Secondary School Report Form, including grades from the current academic year, it is not necessary to submit the Midyear Report form.
 If you have not submitted the Secondary School Report form, you must submit the Midyear Report form with your midyear grades.
 Please be aware that an application will be considered incomplete if we do not receive a transcript containing in-progress or final grades from your last year of secondary school.